sprakashb/Si5351vfo_bfo/README.md

 Connect the outputs of VFO and BFO to your rig and enjoy stable VFO.

 Important:
-In the Si5351 library, edit si5351.h and replace as following
+In the Si5351 library, edit si5351.h and edit as following:

  #define SI5351_FREQ_MULT      1ULL                // originally it was 100ULL

 If this is not done your freq will be one hondredths of displayed freqs.